Pan (genus): Evolutionary relationship

 The genus Pan is part of the subfamily Homininae, to which humans also belong.
 The lineages of chimpanzees and humans separated in a process of speciation between roughly five to twelve million years ago, making them humanity's closest living relative.
 Research by Mary-Claire King in 1973 found 99% identical DNA between human beings and chimpanzees.
-For some time, research modified that finding to about 94% commonality, with some of the difference occurring in noncoding DNA, but more recent knowledge states the difference in DNA between humans, chimpanzees and bonobos at just about 1%–1.2% again.
+For some time, research modified that finding to about 94% commonality, with some of the difference occurring in noncoding DNA, but more recent knowledge puts the difference in DNA between humans, chimpanzees and bonobos at just about 1%–1.2% again.

 Fossils

 The chimpanzee fossil record has long been absent and thought to have been due to the preservation bias in relation to their environment.
 However, in 2005, chimpanzee fossils were discovered and described by Sally McBrearty and colleagues.
 Existing chimpanzee populations in West and Central Africa are separate from the major human fossil sites in East Africa; however, chimpanzee fossils have been reported from Kenya, indicating that both humans and members of the Pan clade were present in the East African Rift Valley during the Middle Pleistocene.